Handicap Guidelines: Automatic Changes to Handicaps (the AHS)

 Index Change Lookup Table

-Table 5 summarises the information presented in the handicap system description and provides a simple look-up for all level games: the intersection of the winner's and loser's handicaps, shows the number of index points that change hands.
+Table 4 summarises the information presented in the handicap system description and provides a simple lookup for all level-play games: the intersection of the winner's and loser's handicaps shows the number of index points that change hands.

 David Harrison-Wood has also produced a single-page guide to the AHS that can be kept alongside your handicap card.